Platycephalus caeruleopunctatus: Ecology

 The bluespotted flathead can be distinguished from other flathead by its scattered blue spots, elongated dark blotches on the tail which become larger from the top of tail to the bottom.
 The lower preopercular spine is distinctly longer than the upper.

-Bluespotted flathead are a commonly encountered on marine sands in south-eastern Australia and are rarely found in other habitats.
-They reach up to and 68 cm in length and it is thought that both males and females reach this maximum size.
+Bluespotted flathead are commonly encountered on marine sands in south-eastern Australia and are rarely found in other habitats.
+They reach up to 68 cm in length and it is thought that both males and females reach this maximum size.

 Fishing

 Both commercial and recreational fishers target bluespotted flathead.
 Often they are confused by fishers with the numerous other species of flathead caught in the same areas.